5argon/Firestorm/README.md

 - `Firebase.Auth.dll`
 - `Unity.Tasks.dll`

+For the test assembly, it requires Cloud Function also.
+I opt to hide Admin SDK on the server and let the cloud function handle test resets.

 LitJSON is baked in the package.
 It is literally "little" that I could embed it in with my modifications.
 (60KB)

 ## Receiving data with LitJSON

 After you got the document snapshot, `snapshot.ConvertTo<T>` will change JSON into your C# data container.
 How that works is according to LitJSON and may not be the same as the real upcoming SDK.
 Things to watch out :

+- To receive `blob` use `byte[]`.
 - To receive CFS array you use `List<object>`.
 However, since all in this list are object LitJSON don't know which type it should convert to and boxed by `object`.
 For example if you have an array containing integer, double, timestamp, you will get integer as string and timestamp as string as that was what Google is sending from the server.
 Double is a number.
 Boolean is correctly a boolean.
 For plain fields, receiving into `DateTime` will get you `DateTime` correctly as expected as LitJson can see the type and parse the string accordingly.
-- Look at LitJson test to see what can receive what : https://github.com/LitJSON/litjson/blob/develop/test/JsonMapperTest.cs
+- Look at LitJson test to see what else can receive what : https://github.com/LitJSON/litjson/blob/develop/test/JsonMapperTest.cs

 ## Why not Unity's JsonUtility